Citroën C6

-The Citroën C6 is an executive car produced by the French car maker Citroën since 2005.
-The Citroën C6 was inspired by the Citroën C6 Lignage concept car with a fastback saloon like styling.
+The Citroën C6 is an executive car (E) produced by the French car maker Citroën from 2005 to 2012.
+Production started up again in China in 2016, before ending in 2023.
+The Citroën C6 was inspired by the Citroën C6 Lignage concept car with fastback-saloon like styling.

-Inspired by the Citroën C6 Lignage prototype, which was first shown at the Geneva Motor Show in the spring of 1999, but differs from the concept car's styling in minor details (like not having rear suicide doors for easy access).
-The C6 was intended as a replacement for the XM, and Citroën was intent on launching it before the end of 2000.
+The C6 was inspired by the Citroën C6 Lignage prototype, which was first shown at the Geneva Motor Show in the spring of 1999, but can be differentiated due to a few minor details (such as the lack of suicide doors, which were present in the concept model).
+The C6 was intended to serve as a replacement for the late Citroën XM, and the company was intent on launching it before the end of the year 2000.

 History

-At the time, it was hoped that the C6 would go into production by the end of 2000, as the replacement for the ageing XM, which was first produced in May 1989.
+At the time, it was hoped that the C6 would go into production by the end of 2000, serving as the replacement for the ageing XM, which was first produced in May of 1989.

-In July 2007, Car ran a 2.7 litre V6 on its long term fleet and rated it for its "waftability" and comfortable interior but felt it was a car that the driver needed time to adjust to.
-In isolation, the car’s acceleration was regarded as "effortless" but not up to the standards set by similarly priced and equipped vehicles, such as the BMW 535d.
+In July 2007, Car ran a 2.7 litre V6 on its long term fleet and rated it for its "waftability" and comfortable interior, but felt it was a car that the driver needed time to adjust to.
+In isolation, the car's acceleration was regarded as "effortless" but not up to the standards set by similarly priced and equipped vehicles, such as the BMW 5 series of the era.

 Design

-The Citroën C6 Lignage formed the basis of the Citroën C6, which was launched in November 2005, five years later than Citroën had originally planned.
+The Citroën C6 Lignage concept formed the basis of the Citroën C6, which was launched in November 2005, five years later than Citroën had originally planned.
 The XM ceased production in June 2000, and the first C6 rolled off the production line almost six years later.